-Our overall aim is to improve the quality and quantity of the Superfund cleanup at the Livermore Lab main site and Site 300.
+Our overall aim is to improve the quality and quantity of the Superfund cleanup at the Livermore Lab Main Site 300.
 We believe that the remedy choices and cleanup levels chosen must reflect the entire community's input, not just that of the polluter and the federal and state regulatory agencies.
 The public that bears the health risks must be given the tools and the opportunities to decide "how clean is clean?" and which technologies for conducting the cleanup are acceptable.
-Because the cleanup has taken so long, and is projected to last until the beginning of the next century, the Lab needs to develop plans that inform and involve the community, so that community concerns are not overlooked.
+Because the cleanup has taken so long, and is projected to last until the beginning of the next century, Livermore Lab needs to develop plans that inform and involve the community, so that community concerns are not overlooked.

 The solution is to strengthen the overall participation of community residents in Superfund decision-making.
-We at Tri-Valley CAREs can help by conducting outreach to Spanish speakers, instituting an environmentally focused Youth Video Contest and other student activities, and conducting workshops and community meetings, such as the one we are sponsoring on October 22, 2015 in Tracy.
+We at Tri-Valley CAREs can help by conducting outreach to Spanish speakers, instituting an environmentally focused Youth Video Contest and other student activities, and conducting workshops and community meetings, such as the one we are planning this fall in Tracy.
+And, we have instituted a Tracy Superfund Advisory Committee.
+That said, we must also continue to insist that, as the polluter, Livermore Lab steps up to its public engagement responsibilities more fully.